 Overwater Activities – The facility is not adjacent to the river and has no overwater activities.
 Therefore, this pathway is not complete at the site.

-Stormwater – Site stormwater leave the site via two lines which discharge to a communal stormwater line that discharges into the southern end of the international slip at Outfall 18/WR-124.
+Stormwater—Site stormwater leaves the site via two lines, which discharge to a communal stormwater line that discharges into the southern end of the international slip at Outfall 18/WR-124.
 This is a complete pathway.

 Riverbank Erosion Pathway – The site is not adjacent to the river and has no riverbank.
 Therefore, this pathway is not considered complete.

-Groundwater Pathway- Groundwater impacted from the site may discharge to the Willamette River which is downgradient of the site.
+Groundwater Pathway—Groundwater impacted by the site may discharge to the Willamette River, which is downgradient of the site.
 This pathway was carried forward for further evaluation.

 Regulatory History